 Recovering from a drug or alcohol addiction can be extremely challenging.
 When a person begins their recovery, they may face numerous challenges, including the possibility of experiencing a setback.
 A drug relapse is an instance of substance misuse after previously stopping use.

-Many people ask, “What is relapse?”
-There is no standard drug relapse definition because people experience setbacks in different ways.
-Each person’s recovery is different, and not everyone will experience a relapse after treatment ends.
-Setbacks are a reality of recovery for many people because addiction is a lifelong illness that does not have a permanent cure.
+Many people ask, “What is a drug relapse”?
+There is no standard definition because people experience setbacks in different ways.
+Each person’s recovery is unique, and not everyone will experience a relapse after treatment ends.
+Setbacks are a reality of recovery for many people because addiction is a lifelong condition that does not have a permanent cure.

 - A person uses drugs or alcohol after abstaining from them for some time